Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 Teku allows you run a [beacon chain client only], or you can [run the beacon chain client with validators] on a public testnet.

-!!! important

-    Teku `master` branch and v0.11.x Teku builds are compatible with the [v0.11.3 specification], including the Witti multi-client testnet.

-    Teku `0.12.1-integration` branch and v0.12.x Teku builds are compatible with the [v0.12.1 specification], including the Prysmatic Labs Onyx testnet.

-    Use the v0.11.x Teku builds to connect to Witti.

 ## Run a validator on a testnet